Speed limits in the United States by jurisdiction: Basic speed law

 The numerical limit set by Caltrans engineers for speed limit signs, generally found on all non-controlled-access routes, is considered a presumptive maximum "reasonable and prudent" speed.

-Many speed limit signs are identified as "maximum speed", usually when the limit is 55 mph or more.
+Many speed limit signs are labeled "maximum speed", usually when the limit is 55 mph or higher.
 When the National Maximum Speed Law was enacted, California was forced to create a new legal signage category, "Maximum Speed", to indicate to drivers that the Basic Speed Law did not apply for speeds over the federally mandated speed cap; rather, it would be a violation to exceed the fixed maximum speed indicated on the sign, regardless of whether the driver's speed could be considered "reasonable and prudent".

 A driver can receive a traffic citation for violating the Basic Speed Law even if their speed is below the "maximum speed limit" if road, weather, or traffic conditions make that speed unsafe.
 However, because the Basic Speed Law establishes prima facie limits, not absolute ones, they can also defend against a citation for speeding "by competent evidence that the speed in excess of said limits did not constitute a violation of the basic speed law at the time, place and under the conditions then existing", per section 22351(b) of the California Vehicle Code.
 Thus, a driver who operates over the speed limit, but less than the usual 65 mph maximum speed (55 mph for two-lane undivided highways, isn't necessarily violating California's speed laws where the driver's speed was otherwise safe under the circumstances.

 Speed limits

-Rural freeways, such as parts of I-5, I-8, I-10, I-15, I-40, I-205, I-215, I-505, I-580, CA 14, CA 58, and CA 99 have 70 mph speed limits.
+Rural freeways, such as parts of I-5, I-8, I-10, I-15, I-40, I-205, I-215, I-505, I-580, US 101 (until 2023), CA 14, CA 58, and CA 99 have 70 mph speed limits.
 The highest speed limit on I-80 is 65 mph because it passes almost exclusively through urban and mountainous areas.
 However, the speed limit on the San Francisco–Oakland Bay Bridge and in San Francisco is only 50 mph.
 In downtown Los Angeles, the maximum speed limit is 55 mph.
 This includes the entire length of the Pasadena Freeway between Pasadena and downtown Los Angeles, and portions of the Hollywood, Santa Ana, Santa Monica, and Harbor Freeways.
 The default limit on two-lane roads is 55 mph.
 Some two-lane roads can be 60 mph for some locations in California.
 However, Caltrans or a local agency can post a speed of up to 65 mph after an engineering study.

 There is a 55 mph speed limit for trucks with at least 3 axles and all vehicles while towing.

 In California, the maximum speed in school zones is 15 or 25 mph, but may only be in effect when children are present within that school zone.